-- a) All significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the registrant's ability to record, process, summarize and report financial information; and - b) Any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal control over financial reporting.
+- 5. The registrant's other certifying officer and I have disclosed, based on our most recent evaluation of internal control over financial reporting, to the registrant's auditors and the audit committee of the registrant's board of directors (or persons performing the equivalent functions): - a) All significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the registrant's ability to record, process, summarize and report financial information; and - b) Any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal control over financial reporting.

-THE PROVO GROUP, INC., General Partner

-Ву /s/ Bruce A. Provo
+Dated: March 28, 2014 By: /s/ Bruce A. Provo

-President, Chief Executive Officer and
+President, and Chief Executive Officer of

+The Provo Group, Inc., the General Partner

+of the Partnership

-Chief Financial Officer (principal executive officer and principal Financial officer of the registrant)
+(principal executive officer of the registrant)